sbruggeman/pwrstat-api/README.md

 This is a very simple REST API that wraps the PowerPanel pwrstat application for CyberPower uninterruptible power supplies.
 Only basic GET support for a single JSON object response for all parameters of the UPS are implemented.

+## Important Note!

+The latest versions of this container disable the auto turn off features for power failure and low battery that is configured by default for pwrstat.

 # Usage

 ## Using pre-built Docker Image